-Should a student desire to place out of a foundation course in the programs, he/she will contact a faculty member in the relevant area to schedule an interview.
+Should a student desire to place out of a foundation course in the programs, the student should contact a faculty member in the relevant area to schedule an interview.
 The student must bring syllabi and papers from previous courses to the interview for evaluation by the professor.
 It is recommended that the student will have taken at least two courses in the area with grades of B+ or better and demonstrate a foundational knowledge of the topic.
-If the professor approves the advanced placement, he/she will fill out a form and submit it to the Assistant to the Dean.
 Advanced placement must be requested within a student's first 12 hours.